 Immediate Annuities and Required Minimum Distributions

-Q. Dear Hersh, I am 70 years old.
+Question: I am 70 years old.
 I recently transferred $100,000 from my $300,000 traditional IRA to buy an immediate annuity.
 Yesterday, I received my first payment from the insurance company.
-I have a question about how to calculate my RMD since I'll be 70-1/2 soon.
-Do I combine the $100,000 I transferred to the annuity with my $200,000 IRA or is the annuity separate from my RMD?
-Thank you.
-Joe W.
+How do I calculate my RMD since I'll be RMD age soon?
+Do I combine the $100,000 I transferred to the annuity with my $200,000 IRA or is the annuity separate from the money remaining in my Traditional IRA?

-A. Dear Joe, The first thing you need to know is that the RMD rules I'll be reviewing with you are different for different types of annuities.
-There is one set of rules for pre-tax IRA or 401k monies which you use to buy an immediate annuity, and another set of rules for pre-tax monies which you may use to invest in other types of annuities.
+Answer: The first thing you need to know is that RMD rules are different for different types of annuities.
+There is one set of rules for pre-tax money used to purchase an immediate annuity and another set of rules for pre-tax money put into a deferred annuity.
 I'll explain.

 This treatment for RMDs is unique to immediate annuities.
-If you owned or bought a type of annuity which did have a cash balance account or cash value, for example, a variable deferred annuity or a fixed index annuity, then the cash amounts in that annuity would be subject to RMDs.
-This is true for as long as the cash value has not been irrevocably converted into an income stream under the contract’s annuitization clause.
+If you own an annuity with an account value or cash value, such as a deferred annuity or fixed index annuity, then the cash amounts in that annuity would be subject to RMDs.

 Why are immediate annuities "exempt" from RMDs?